Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 “Anywhere else, attacking civilian infrastructure and deliberately starving an entire population of food, water, electricity, and basic necessities would be condemned,” he said.
 Apparently, he added, “human rights have boundaries.
 They stop at borders, they stop at races, they stop at religions.”

 Over a million people have been displaced in Gaza.
 Many heeded Israel’s orders to evacuate from north to south within the sealed-off coastal enclave.
-But Israel has continued to bomb areas in southern Gaza where Palestinians had been told to seek safety, and some appear to be going back to the north because of bombings and difficult living conditions in the south.
+But Israel has continued to bomb areas in southern Gaza .

+A senior Israeli military official said the air force will not hit the area where aid is being distributed unless rockets are fired from there.
+“It’s a safe zone,” said the official, who spoke on condition of anonymity in order to reveal military information.

 Magdy reported from Cairo and Krauss from Jerusalem.
-Associated Press journalists Isabel DeBre in Jerusalem and Bassem Mroue in Beirut contributed to this report.
+Associated Press journalists Isabel DeBre, Julia Frankel and Ravi Nessman in Jerusalem, Sam Magdy in Cairo, and Bassem Mroue in Beirut contributed to this report.